0

 • Orange and yellow vegetables

-Good to know: Vitamin A or retinol and beta-carotene are not very sensitive to cooking.
-They can, on the other hand, be degraded by oxidation, hence the advantage of keeping food in a cool place, away from air and light.
+Good to know : Vitamin A or retinol and beta-carotene are not very sensitive to cooking.
+They can, however, be degraded by oxidation, which is why it's a good idea to store foods in a cool place, away from air and light.

-How to choose the right vitamin A food supplement in pharmacies?
+How to choose the right vitamin A dietary supplement?

-The recommended nutritional intake is 800 micrograms per day for men, and 600 micrograms per day for women.
+The recommended daily allowance is 800 micrograms for men and 600 micrograms for women.
 A balanced diet covers vitamin A requirements.

-The daily requirement for vitamin A is expressed in retinol equivalents or in international units.
-They change according to age and sex:
+Daily vitamin A requirements are expressed in retinol equivalents or international units.
+They vary according to age and sex:

 • For pregnant women: between 700µg and 800µg